 - Investment banking;

 - Wealth management;

 - Investment management;

 - Institutional equities;

-- Fixed income:
+- Fixed income;

 - Corporate management;

+- Institutional research:

-- Equity research; and
+- Hedge funds; and

 - Private equity and consultants.

 While we continue to sell many of our products and services separately, our applications are also combined under the Thomson ONE brand to provide integrated workflow solutions.
 Thomson ONE is a flexible open architecture framework that allows for easy integration and delivery.
-This platform provides us with the flexibility to customize our content offering to our customers.
-Our current Thomson ONE workflow solutions are designed to meet the distinct needs of professional users in each segment that we serve.
+This platform gives us the flexibility to customize our content offering to our customers.
+Our current

+Thomson ONE workflow solutions are designed to meet the distinct needs of professional users in each segment that we serve.

-In 2005, the number of Thomson ONE workstations increased 45% to 118,000 from 81,000 at the end of 2004 as a result of user migration from legacy products and new client wins.
-In 2005, we completed the rollout of over 24,000 Thomson ONE workstations in approximately 550 Merrill Lynch offices in the United States.
-In 2006, we plan to expand the capabilities of our Thomson ONE solutions and achieve continued growth in Thomson ONE workstations.
+In 2006, the number of Thomson ONE workstations increased approximately 20% to 141,000 from 118,000 at the end of 2005 as a result of user migration from legacy products and new client wins.
+In 2007, we plan to expand the capabilities of our Thomson ONE solutions and achieve continued growth in these workstations.

 We derive our financial information from regulatory bodies, public sources, proprietary research, third party providers with which we have license arrangements, and contributors with whom we have developed trusted relationships.
-To provide industry-leading, high-quality information, Thomson Financial employed a global research group of approximately 2,300 employees in 12 countries as of December 31, 2005.
+To provide industry-leading, high-quality information, Thomson Financial employed a global research group of approximately 2,300 employees as of December 31, 2006.
 This group collects, enhances and manages all key content to deliver financial information to our clients.
 Our databases of financial information are some of the largest in the world and many have decades worth of invaluable history.
-Our global research group is cost efficient, ensures consistency, and best supports the workflow solutions offered by Thomson Financial.
+Our global research group is cost efficient, ensures consistency and supports the workflow solutions offered by Thomson Financial.